 The 'Accelerated Learning Method' of teaching is based on this research.

-We also tend to prefer using one or more of our senses as we learn.
-Some of us are more visual, others more auditory, and others, more physical - preferring a more 'hands-on' approach.
+Additionally, we tend to prefer using one or more of our senses as we learn.
+Some of us are more visual, others more auditory, and others, more tactile - preferring a more 'hands-on' approach.

-This is why the KAZ Touch Typing accelerated learning program is so effective.
-Using a multi-sensory approach throughout, it enables the student to use their preferred way of learning, engaging the major senses of sight, sound and touch simultaneously, radically enhancing memory retention and recall - followers of Nero Linguistic Programming will recognise this.
+This is why the KAZ Accelerated Learning program is so effective.
+Using a multi-sensory approach throughout, it enables the student to hone in on their preferred way of learning, engaging the major senses of sight, sound and touch simultaneously, radically enhancing memory retention and recall - followers of Neuro Linguistic Programming will recognise this.

-In addition, the five trademarked and scientifically composed phrases in the program use specific letters, training and engaging the same fingers of both hands.
-The fingers working symmetrically and simultaneously is the direct result of both hemispheres of the brain working at the same time - 'brain balance'.
+In addition, the five trademarked and scientifically composed phrases in the program, use specific letters, training and engaging the same fingers of both hands to work symmetrically and simultaneously – a direct result of both hemispheres of the brain working at the same time - 'brain balance'.

-The KAZ Typing Tutor course innovatively integrates music, imagery, animation, spoken and written language along with interactive instruction in order to achieve a learning experience that closely matches each individuals preferred style of learning.
+The KAZ Typing Tutor course integrates music, imagery, animation, spoken and written language, along with interactive instruction, in order to achieve a learning experience that closely matches each individuals preferred style of learning.